BtbN/vlc-htsp-plugin/win32/README.txt

-Copy the vlc sdk folder in here, you then need cygwin to build the whole module using make win32
+Copy the vlc sdk folder in here, then build using MinGW-MSYS, run "make win32".